On Hypercomplex Networks: Conclusions

 \section{Conclusions}

-To a good extent, the vibrant area of network science derives its great relevance from complexity studies, such as the identification of the BA model as a network presenting node degree heterogeneity, more specifically nodes degree distributions following a power law.
+To a good extent, the area of network science derives its motivation from complexity studies, such as the identification of the BA model as a network presenting node degree heterogeneity, more specifically nodes degree distributions following a power law.
 Indeed, the very concept of \emph{complex} network stems from comparisons with relatively `simple', homogeneous counterparts such as the ER model whose nodes tend to have degree values similar to the average node degree, indicating a kind of statistical node regularity.

 In the present work, we aimed at further enhancing the complexity of networks.
 In order to do so, we started from the fact that the complexity of a network derives not only from heterogeneous degree distributions, but also of present heterogeneity of other, preferably most, other topological measurements~\cite{costa2018complex, kim2008complex}.
 First, we defined an overall index reflecting the heterogeneity of a large number of topological measurements taken on the given network.
-More specifically, this complexity index \textit{CI} corresponds to the average of the variation coefficients of each of the considered measurements taken over nodes, pairs of nodes, edges, etc. Then, we apply an optimization procedure, starting with a uniformly random network (ER), and performing gradient descent over the negative of the respectively obtained \textit{CI}s.
+More specifically, this complexity index \textit{CI} expresses the relative dispersion of each considered measurement with respect to their maximum value, so that it reaches its maximum value when all measurements have maximum dispersion.
+Then, we apply an optimization procedure, starting with a uniformly random network (ER), and performing gradient descent over the negative of the respectively obtained \textit{CI}s.
 The obtained networks, which we have called \emph{hypercomplex networks} -- HC, are thus expected to be substantially more complex than the initial ER networks from which they derived.
-A simulated annealing version of this procedure is currently being implemented and tried.